-The Sunstone Education Foundation invites writers to enter its annual fiction contest, made possible by a grant from an anonymous donor.
+The Sunstone Education Foundation invites writers to enter its annual fiction contest, made possible by a generous grant from an anonymous donor.
 All entries must relate to adult Latter-day Saint experience, theology, or worldview.
 All varieties of form are welcome.

 2. Each story must be double-spaced.
 The author’s name must not appear on any page of the manuscript.
 Word limit is 5000.